Recipes

 Rice-led meals, repeat bowls, and grain carryover

-What lives here: meals where the rice decision comes first, from bowl texture to what the next meal can inherit.
-Why it matters: grain choice and carryover often decide the whole dish.
-Use it when the bowl, not the garnish, is doing the real work.
+This route holds meals where the rice decision comes first, from bowl texture to what the next meal can inherit.
+It matters because grain choice and carryover often decide the whole dish.
+Choose it when the bowl, not the garnish, is doing the real work.

 Fermentation Use